abderrahmaneMustapha/my-data-science-path/notes/joelGrus_datascienc_s.md

 Test enough hypotheses against your data set, and one of them will almost certainly appear significant.
 Remove the right outliers, and you can probably get your p value below 0.05.

+### Chapter 8 : Gradient descent
+> Gradient descent is a first-order iterative optimization algorithm for finding a local minimum of a differentiable function.
+To find a local minimum of a function using gradient descent, we take steps proportional to the negative of the gradient of the function at the current point